 The Fedora Project is a community of people working together to build a free and open source software platform and to collaborate on and share user-focused solutions built on that platform.
-Or, in plain English, we make an operating system and we make it easy for you do useful stuff with it.
+Or, in plain English, we make an operating system, and we make it easy for you to do useful stuff with it.

 Actually, we produce several operating systems, or editions anyway.
 The one that you’re most likely interested in, and the one that we’ll be focusing on, is Fedora Workstation.
 Fedora Workstation has a wide range of software that’s suitable for almost anyone.
 You can use it for home use like browsing the Web, watching streaming video, editing photos, and playing games.
 You can use it for work creating documents, crunching numbers in spreadsheets, or programming.

 All of the software provided with Fedora is open source and free to download and use.
 You can even modify it and distribute it yourself, if you want—but that’s beyond the scope of this guide.
 We’re just going to focus on the new user experience and some "day two" stuff so you can acclimate to Fedora and start being productive right away.

 This document is for folks new to Fedora Workstation, or who’ve been using it a while and would like to get a little more background and tips on how to make the most of Fedora Workstation.
 We’re focusing on desktop use and common tasks like web browsing, streaming media, editing photos or audio, and all kinds of productivity tasks that you may want to tackle with your desktop or laptop computer.
 Typical daily computer usage, you might say.

 Fedora Workstation is a Linux distribution, an operating system with the Linux kernel at its core plus the software you need to install it, manage it, and the applications that you want to use for daily work.